The intervention of the gastric bypass surgery in Delhi involves reducing the volume of the stomach and modifying the food circuit.

 Advantages & Disadvantages

-- The bypass is a complex procedure, with a hospital stay of 2 to 4 days on average.
+- The gastric bypass surgery in Delhi is a complex procedure, with a hospital stay of 2 to 4 days on average.

 - The bypass must lead to a very important weight loss of